daicecreamman6/Azure-Cloud-Environment/README.md

 ![alt text](https://github.com/daicecreamman6/Azure-Cloud-Environment/blob/main/Diagrams/Azure%20cloud%20environment.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YML files below may be used to install only certain pieces of it, such as Filebeat.

   ```yaml
  (https://github.com/daicecreamman6/Azure-Cloud-Environment/blob/main/Ansible/Web%20VM%20with%20Docker%20yml.txt)